musabgultekin/torchtune/README.md

 ## Community Contributions

-We really value our community and the contributions made by our awesome users.
+We really value our community and the contributions made by our wonderful users.
 We'll use this section to call out some of these contributions!
+If you'd like to help out as well, please see the [CONTRIBUTING](CONTRIBUTING.md) guide.

 - [@solitude-alive](https://github.com/solitude-alive) for adding the [Gemma 2B model](torchtune/models/gemma/) to torchtune, including recipe changes, numeric validations of the models and recipe correctness
 - [@yechenzhi](https://github.com/yechenzhi) for adding [DPO](recipes/lora_dpo_single_device.py) to torchtune, including the recipe and config along with correctness checks

 &nbsp;